 BAT-conference: new study presented

 The 57th conference of the Bavarian Working Group Animal Nutrition e.V.
 (BAT) takes place in Grub, Germany.
-The conference presents latest insights around the general topic “Sustainable animal nutrition: balancing successful feeding, economy, biodiversity and environment”.
+This conference presents latest insights around the general topic “Sustainable animal nutrition: balancing successful feeding, economy, biodiversity and environment”.

-Dr. Michael Hovenjürgen presented our latest study on: “Effects of rumen-stable amino acids in dairy cows – actual results from practical trials with methionine and lysine”.
+Here, Dr. Michael Hovenjürgen presented our latest study on: “Effects of rumen-stable amino acids in dairy cows – actual results from practical trials with methionine and lysine”.

 The results in brief: